SSiW

 Example: associations to the German verb klagen

 We have performed several web experiments to collect associations.
-The resources are freely available for education, research and other non-commercial purposes.
-Please contact me to obtain the data.
+See here on how to obtain the data.

 Available associations and association norms: